 Bus accidents.
 It is estimated that as many as 5,000 kids are injured in school bus-related accidents every year.
 The majority of these incidents occur as students enter or exit the bus, since bus drivers typically have a blind spot of around 10 feet.
 In order to prevent bus-related accidents, teach your youngsters to remain in plain sight of the driver and wait until the bus comes to a complete stop before trying to climb on or off.

-Pedestrian accidents.
-With one of the highest rates of pedestrian accidents in the country, Florida is notoriously dangerous for pedestrians.
+Florida is notoriously dangerous for pedestrians.
 If your children walk to school, you should invest extensive time and energy in teaching them safe walking practices.
 Practice walking the route to school several times with your kids, urging them to stick to sidewalks, use crosswalks, and look both ways before crossing roads.

 Playground accidents.
 Playground injuries—including bumps, bruises, scrapes, head injuries, and broken bones— are the most common school-related injuries for students aged 5 through 14.
 Every year, playground injuries send as many as 200,000 youngsters to the emergency room, according to a report from Healthgrades.
 Check with the school to ensure that children at play are supervised by a trustworthy adult at all times, and examine the school’s playground to check for hazards such as broken or rusted equipment.